Restoring habitats, protecting soils, increasing carbon storage, conserving water, reducing pollution and protecting against flooding

 What can my organisation do?

-A framework of collective action projects has been established to reduce water stress in key food and drink production areas in the UK and overseas.
+A framework of collective action projects has been established under the Water Roadmap to reduce water stress in key food and drink production areas in the UK and overseas.